notaryproject/specifications/scenarios.md

 ### Scenario #5: Validate Artifact Signatures Within Restricted Networks

-ACME Rockets runs secure production environments, limiting all external network traffic.
-To assure the wabbit-networks network monitor software has valid signatures, they will need to trust a resource within their network to proxy key requests.
+ACME Rockets runs secure air-gapped production environments, limiting all external network traffic.
+To assure the wabbit-networks network monitor software has valid signatures, it must be possible to verify the software without access to wabbit-networks systems.

 1. ACME Rockets acquires network monitoring software, copying it to their firewall protected production environment.
-1. As part of the artifact copy, they will copy/proxy the signature validation to trusted resources within their network protected environment.
+1. As part of the artifact copy, ACME Rockets copies all other resources that are required for successful signature validation.

 **Implications of this requirement:**

 * In this scenario, the wabbit-networks signature must be validated within the ACME Rockets network.
 How this is done is open for design.
 However, the requirement states the signature must be validated without external access.
 * When the artifact is copied to the private/network restricted registry, the signature may need to be copied, and is assumed to be trusted if available in the trusted server within the private network.
-* How ACME Rockets would copy/proxy the signatures is part of the design and UX for a secure, but usable pattern.
+* How ACME Rockets would copy the signatures is part of the key management scenarios.
-* How ACME Rockets handles revoked keys is also part of the design phase.
+* How ACME Rockets handles revoked keys is also part of the key management scenarios.

 ### Scenario #6: Multiple Signatures